 VEGAN GLUTEN-FREE CARAMEL PUMPKIN BREAD OR MUFFINS

 Ohhhh shiny, sweet, gorgeous, spicy caramel glaze….I love you.
 That is how I felt after dipping my finger, I mean spoon, in it.
 This rich pumpkin spice caramel takes this Vegan Gluten-free Pumpkin Bread up a serious notch.
 Makes it stand out from all the rest vegan pumpkin bread recipes out there.
 Guaranteed.
+If you don’t want to make gluten-free, then you must make my Best Vegan Pumpkin Bread!
+It’s to DIE FOR and an absolute reader favorite.

 I know there are a lot of allergies out there, so I created this version to fit most allergies out there.
 The only thing it isn’t, is grain-free.
 But if you need that, make my Gluten-free Pumpkin Spice Latte Cupcakes recipe and I bet it would work as a loaf too, although it may be more on the tender side, but still delicious.